Xewdy444/Playwright-reCAPTCHA/README.md

 reCAPTCHA v2 is solved by transcribing the audio challenge using the Google speech recognition API and entering the text as the response.

 ## Solving reCAPTCHA v3
-reCAPTCHA v3 is solved by waiting for the reload POST request (https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload) and parsing the response to get the `g-recaptcha-response` token.
+The solving of reCAPTCHA v3 is done by the browser itself, so this library simply waits for the browser to make a POST request to https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload and parses the response to get the `g-recaptcha-response` token.

 ---